Basic Concepts in AimRT

 The “Executor” Concept in AimRT

-An Executor, or task runner, is an abstract concept representing an entity capable of executing tasks.
+Executor, or executor, is an abstract concept that can run tasks.
 An executor can be a Fiber, Thread, or Thread Pool.
-By default, the code we write specifies an executor: the main thread.
-Generally, any entity providing the following interface can be considered an executor:
+The code we usually write also directly specifies an executor by default: the Main thread.
+Generally, anything that provides the following interface can be considered an executor:

 void Execute(std::function<void()>&& task);

-Another type of Executor supports scheduled execution, allowing tasks to be executed at a specific time or after a delay.
-Its interface resembles the following:
+There is also a type of Executor that provides timed execution, allowing tasks to be executed at a specific time or after a certain delay.
+Its interface is similar to the following:

 void ExecuteAt(std::chrono::system_clock::time_point tp, std::function<void()>&& task);